 Lytx data shows that waste drivers by far have more driving incidents than other drivers, moving in and out of active roadways hundreds of times a day, but when a collision occurs, Rice said, the waste driver’s not always to blame.

 “Waste drivers are frequent targets of fraudulent claims,” he said.
 Distracted driving is rampant among residential drivers, but commercial drivers are often assumed at fault.
-Lytx’s waste and recycling clients rely on DriveCam® video, captured when an incident occurs, to provide a silent, objective witness account.
+Lytx’s waste and recycling clients rely on video from the Lytx DriveCam® event recorder, captured when an incident occurs, to provide a silent, objective witness account.
 Manually triggered video can also prove when access to a bin is locked, preventing waste collection.

 The return on investment in leveraging video telematics for safety can be significant.
 Like any other market segment of commercial transportation, reducing risk for waste drivers means reducing corresponding collision and claims costs, putting, in some cases, millions of dollars back to the bottom line.